pdimens/LepMapp3r/README.md

 ![LepMapp3r](https://github.com/pdimens/LepMapp3r/blob/master/LepMapp3r.png)
 #### Interactive bash wrapper for using LepMap3 to create linkage maps
 LepMapp3r is a wrapper for LepMap3 [(Rasta 2017)](https://academic.oup.com/bioinformatics/article/33/23/3726/4061277) intended to link the modules together into a single workflow.
 To use it correctly, LepMap3 and LepMapperQA.r needs to be installed in `/bin/LM3`, however you can always modify LepMapp3r to point to where your installation is by editing Lines `173` and`267`.
-To use LepMapp3r, simply run the command with no arguments.
 LepMapp3r is made for convenience, but it is **not** a replacement for reading the docs and learning how to use LepMap3 correctly.
 Find the LepMap3 wiki [here](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/#lep-map3-documentation).

 ### Installation
 An simple installation script script has been provided to download and install `LepMap3`, `LepMapp3r`, and `LepMapp3rQA` onto a system in the correct `$PATH`.